matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 In Perl:

-* `$foo` is a single value.
-String, number, reference.
-Now, that begs the question "reference to what", which puts us back in the "scrolling and hovering" lookup phase, but it's more information that we had without the sigil.
+* `$foo` is a single value, referred to as a 'scalar'.
+You can think of '$' as a stylized 's' in the word 'scalar'.
+That value is typically a string or a number, but can also be a reference.
+Now, that raises the question "reference to what", which puts us back in the "scrolling and hovering" lookup phase, but it's more information that we had without the sigil.

 * `@foo` is an array. '@' kind of looks like an 'a'.

 * `%foo` is a dictionary.
 We call it a 'hash', after the hashing function for the keys.
 If you squint hard enough, the '%' looks like a stylized 'h'.
-Also, you could think of it as a stylized key/value representation; but I digress.
+Also, you could think of it as a stylized key/value representation; but I digress.[^1]

 What you must remember is that the creator of Perl, Larry Wall, was not a CompSci major; he was a linguist.
-Therefore, you are going to see punctuation used to provide information and you are going to get what you initially perceive to be strange changes in behavior, but are actually expressions of "context"; words mean different things in different contexts in human languages.
-That concept extends to Perl.
+Therefore, you are going to see punctuation used to provide information.
+You are going to get what you initially perceive to be strange changes in behavior of these sigils, but are actually expressions of "declensions, in context".

+For example, the difference between `$thing` and `@thing` is the same as the difference between "this thing" and "these things".
+In English we decline both the demonstrative ("this" ➝ "these") and the noun ("thing" ➝ "things").
+In Perl, we just decline the sigil.

+Perl uses these declinations to specify "what you're going to get back" whenever you look up the value(s) contained in a variable.
+The meaning of each sigil is always:

+    `$`- You're going to get back a single value
+    `@`- You're going to get back a list of zero or more values `%`- You're going to get back a list of zero or more labelled values

+"context"; words mean different things in different contexts in human languages.
+That concept extends to Perl[^2].

-In this context, the sigil indicates data type.
+In this context, the sigil indicates data type of the variable.

 ### Quote